cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-02-12.md

 - Release of cyberindex
 - Support for cyberindex implementation
-- First iteration for eth and btc crawlers concept
+- First iteration for ETH and BTC crawlers concept

 ## @xhipster